NikolaiJamez/NZModemConfiguration/isp-settings.md

 ---

+#### Hotshot {#hotshot}
+##### ADSL

+Doesn't service

+##### VDSL

+Doesn't service

+##### FIBRE

+- Operating Mode: Fibre or Ethernet WAN
+- PPP Protocol: PPP over Ethernet (PPPoE)
+- PPP Username: HotShotFibre
+- PPP Password: UrDaBest
+- VLAN or 802.1q:
+    - If you joined before 01/06/2020 and are:
+        - In Auckland: Disabled
+        - Outside of Auckland: Enabled
+    - If you joined on/after 01/06/2020: Disabled
+- VLAN ID:
+    - If you joined before 01/06/2020 and are outside of Auckland: 10
+- VLAN Priority or 802.1p:
+    - If you joined before 01/06/2020 and are outside of Auckland: 0
+- MTU: 1492
+- MSS: 1452

+##### VoIP

+Doesn't service

+---

 #### Mercury {#mercury}
 ##### ADSL

-- Operating Mode:
+- Operating Mode: ADSL or ATM
 - PPP Protocol: PPP over ATM (PPPoA)
 - PPP Username: username@kinect.co.nz (Where username is replaced with your chosen username)
 - PPP Password: pass123
 - VPI: 0
 - VCI: 100
 - Multiplexing: VCMUX
-- VLAN Priority or 802.1p:
 - MTU: 1500

 ##### VDSL

-- Operating Mode: VDSL2
+- Operating Mode: VDSL or PTM
 - PPP Protocol: PPP over Ethernet (PPPoE)
 - PPP Username: username@kinect.co.nz (Where username is replaced with your chosen username)
 - PPP Password: pass123